This is an updated version of a previously published article that has been edited for clarity.

-Monetization: “(shift the reality that) creation phase for artists often goes unremunerated”, “control of right to sell data (for users), and, “get rid of advertising (on the platform)”.
+Monetization: Participants identified the need to “(shift the reality that) creation phase for artists often goes unremunerated”, “control of right to sell data (for users), and, “get rid of advertising (on the platform)”.

-Literacy: “training for artists to better understand public policies, status of the artist legislation, cross-sectoral problem-solving, “knowledge, knowledge, knowledge”, “knowledge of best practices for the organization and the community”, “knowledge of what options are out there, which are good and which are not”, and, “knowledge how to differentiate private and public information, what access components are needed for each, and which can be flexible”.
+Literacy: “Knowledge” was identified as a significant theme, including knowledge of: “training for artists to better understand public policies, status of the artist legislation, cross-sectoral problem-solving, “best practices for the organization and the community”, “what options are out there, which are good and which are not”, and, “how to differentiate private and public information, what access components are needed for each, and which can be flexible”.

-Ownership and security: “should be heavily encrypted as to provide total anonymity (if needed)”, “copyright protection for intellectual property”, “clear ownership of data”, and, “artificial intelligence governance structures”.
+Ownership and security: Participants thought data “should be heavily encrypted as to provide total anonymity (if needed)”, involve “clear ownership”.“ and that there should be “copyright protection for intellectual property”, and, “artificial intelligence governance structures”.

-Affordability: “beyond norms of affordability”, “digital platforms should be affordable beyond the homogeneous norms of what ‘affordable’ means”, “monetizing platforms: balance platform profit model with affordability for users”, “cost-effective or free”, “affordable data plans (promoting the arts consumes a lot of data and memory)”, and, “affordable software plans”.
+Affordability: Participants brought up how “digital platforms should be affordable beyond the homogeneous norms of what ‘affordable’ means”, and in regards to monetizing those platforms, “balance platform profit model with affordability for users” with affordable data (“promoting the arts consumes a lot of data and memory”) and software plans.